gv0tch0/locust/README.md

 1. Build the `dflt` profile.
 Just type `mvn` at the project's toplevel directory.
 2. Copy the `lcs.war` from the project's `webapi/target` folder to jetty's `webapps` directory.
 3. Define a context for the lcs.war in jetty's `contexts` directory.
 4. Start jetty.
 To start it in the foreground run `bin/jetty.sh run`.
 Or just run `bin/jetty.sh` to see the available options.
 If all is good, the jetty configuration has not been touched, and the context for the lcs/war was defined as `/lcs` the service would be available at `http://localhost:8080/lcs/` (note the trailing `/`, which strictly speaking should be required by tomcat as well, since otherwise clients would fail to resolve embedded relative links).
+Jetty responds to requests to `http://localhost:8080/lcs` with a `302 Found` temporary redirect response which has its Location header set to the proper URI.

 ## API

-The service exposes a single endpoint, `POST /lcs/`, which allows clients to submit longest common substring requests.
+The service exposes a single endpoint, `POST /lcs`, which allows clients to submit longest common substring requests.

 ### Request

 The body of the request needs to be a [JSON](http://json.org) document and the `Content-type` request header needs to have a value of `application/json`.
 The document consists of a single field, `setOfStrings`, which is an array of documents.
 These nested documents consist of a single string field named `value`.
-For example the request to `POST /lcs/` with the following body:
+For example the request to `POST /lcs` with the following body:
 ```javascript
 {
   "setOfStrings" : [ { "value" : "foo" },